 #12 Armenia is one of the least touristy countries in Europe.
-Out of the few tourists they host, even fewer are western backpackers… We only saw a handful of them!
+Out of the few tourists they host, even fewer are Western backpackers… We only saw a handful of them.

-#15 While traveling through Armenia, one thing will catch your eyes… Half the country seems to have been abandoned to their own fate… There are way too many half-deserted towns with buildings falling apart.
+#15 While traveling through Armenia, one thing will catch your eye… Half the country seems to have been abandoned to their own fate… There are way too many half-deserted towns with buildings falling apart.

 #16 Yerevan is the exception, the center is much more developed than the rest of the country.
 It’s known as the pink city because of the color of the stones of the beautiful old and new buildings.
 Yerevan is a buzzing city and very pleasant to walk around both during the day and at night!

-#18 Mount Ararat is a very important part of Armenian National identity, however, it’s nowadays part of Turkish territory!
-Though you can see it from Armenia and it’s an incredible view that allows some amazing pictures particularly from Khor Virap!
+#18 Mount Ararat is a very important part of Armenian National identity.
+However, it’s nowadays part of Turkish territory!
+Though you can see it from Armenia, and it’s an incredible view that allows some amazing pictures, particularly from Khor Virap!

 #19 Sevan Lake is the biggest lake in Armenia and occupies 5% of the territory!
 We read how beautiful it was and that it’s a beach destination within Armenia…

 #20 Moreover, the town of Sevan itself was probably the worst place we have been in Armenia!
 Felt completely abandoned and with nothing to do… I would suggest visiting the lake as a stopover on a road trip, but nothing more!

 #21 Armenia is the place to go if you want to see unique monasteries in a beautiful setting, usually hidden away in the Mountains.
 The most interesting we visited were Noravank, Tatev, and Geghard.

 #22 Armenian food is pretty cheap, even in restaurants.
-With 5-10 Euros one couple can have a very good meal at a nice restaurant.
+With 5-10 Euros, one couple can have a very good meal at a nice restaurant.